SimonK3lly/lms-app/README.md

 Last Man Standing is a sophisticated React-based web application that demonstrates my proficiency in modern web development technologies and best practices.
 This project showcases my ability to create a complex, user-friendly application that integrates third-party APIs, implements secure authentication, and manages real-time data.

+Last Man Standing (LMS) is an exciting football prediction game where participants attempt to correctly predict one winning team each week from a selection of matches.
+If your chosen team wins, you progress to the next week.
+If they lose or draw, you're eliminated.
+The last participant standing wins the competition.
+This app provides a platform for users to join LMS competitions, make predictions, and track their progress throughout the football season.

 ## Key Features

 - **User Authentication**: Implemented secure login using Firebase, supporting both email/password and Google Sign-In methods.